thegetty/quire-docs/content/documentation/install-uninstall.md

 {{< q-class "box warning tip" >}}
-- Don't fret if you see see an error (ERR!) message in your Terminal that reads: "permission denied."
-Type the following command and hit enter:
+- The Quire installation process may take a minute or two, during which time there will be messaging output in Terminal.
+The only messages of any concern are those labeled as ERROR or ERR.
+In particular, if you see error messages that say "permission denied" you will need to run the install command as an administrator or "super user".
+You can do this with the `sudo` ("superuser do") command:
 ```
-cd
 sudo npm install --global @thegetty/quire-cli
 ```
 You will be prompted to enter your password.
-If you have administrator access you should be able to go back to \#3 and install Quire properly.
-If you do not have administrator access, you will need to contact your IT team for assistance.
+If, after running the  `sudo` command, the permission errors are not resolved, you see other errors, or you get a "command not found" message after entering `quire --help` in step 4., visit our [Discussions Forum](https://github.com/thegetty/quire/discussions) to troubleshoot installation issues.
 {{< /q-class >}}

 ### Full Install